-Place the raspberries, orange juice and sugar in a medium saucepan over low heat.
-Cook, stirring, for 3-4 minutes or until sugar dissolves and raspberries release their juices.
+- Make the raspberry puree.
+Place raspberries, orange juice and sugar in a medium saucepan over low heat.
+Cook, stirring, for 3-4 minutes or until sugar dissolves and raspberries have released their juices.
 Remove from heat.
-Strain through a fine sieve into a medium bowl, using the back of a spoon to push excess pulp through sieve.
+Strain through a fine sieve into a medium bowl and using the back of a wooden spoon push excess pulp through sieve.
 Return the juice to the saucepan.
 Mix corn flour with water and add it to raspberry mixture.
 Bring to the boil, allowing to thicken until you have a custard consistency.
 Remove from heat and allow to cool.

-Preheat oven to 375F/ 190C.
+- Preheat oven to 375F/ 190C.
 Place an oven tray in the oven to preheat.
-Brush 4 ramekins with melted butter and dust with caster sugar and set aside.
+Brush 4 ramekins with melted butter and dust with granulated sugar and set aside.

-Using an electric mixer, whisk egg whites in a clean, dry bowl until soft peaks form adding 1 tbsp of sugar while mixing to get that glossy texture.
-Gently fold the beaten egg whites into the raspberry mixture, starting with half of the quantity for the beginning.
-Pour among prepared ramekins and fill them.
+- Prepare Raspberry Souffle Using an electric mixer, whisk egg whites in a medium bowl until soft peaks form adding 1 tablespoon of sugar while mixing to get that glossy texture.
+Gently fold the beaten egg whites into the raspberry mixture, starting with half of the quantity.
+Once the egg whites have been fully incorporated into the raspberry mixture, pour evenly among prepared ramekins and fill them.
 Run your spatula around the top of each ramekin just above soufflé mixture to remove the extras and clean the ramekins around.

-Place soufflés on the hot tray and bake in oven for 15-17 minutes or until puffed and cooked through.
-Place on serving plates.
-Dust with confectioners sugar and serve immediately.
+- Place soufflés on the preheated hot tray and bake in oven for 15-17 minutes or until puffed and cooked through.
+Remove from oven and place on serving plates.
+Dust with powdered sugar (or confectioners sugar) and serve immediately.